Ideal Patio Size for a Fire Pit + How to Design Around a Fire Pit | Unilock

 2. Use Similar Hues to Make the Space Appear Larger

-The Umbriano pavers in this design offer a modern patio look, thanks to the clean lines they provide.
+The Umbriano® pavers in this design offer a modern patio look, thanks to the clean lines they provide.
 Matching the fire pit’s color, the shades throughout the patio are light and airy, offering a contemporary look and allowing the patio space to feel even larger.

 Umbriano Fire Water Feature Summer Wheat 0885

 An architectural style that became popular in the 1850s, the octagonal pattern is a patio paver trend that offers a unique spin on a modern patio.
-Opting for a standout shape allows you to reflect your personal style and truly make the space your own.
-Check out our L-shaped Anchorlock™ paver if unique is what you’re after!

 How to Protect Your Patio From a Fire Pit